ugtrain/ugtrain/examples/README.md

 ### GameProcessName

 The game process name must always be located in the first line.
-The PID is searched by name with "pidof -s".
+The PID is searched by name with `pidof <GameProcessName> | cut -d ' ' -f 1`.
+This ensures always attaching to the most recently started instance.

 ### [ game_call GameProcessCall ]

-Sometimes a game is called from a shell script and the call doesn't match with the GameProcessName.
-For this case this optional config entry is important (example: "sauerbraten" as it calls "sauer_client").
+Sometimes a game is called from a shell script and the call doesn't match the GameProcessName.
+For this case this optional config entry is important (example: "sauerbraten" shell script as it calls "sauer_client").
 Without this the GameProcessName is assumed.

 ### [ game_path AbsGamePath ]

 The absolute game path is optional and must end with the GameProcessCall.
 It is used to run the game.
-Without this it is determined with "which" from the GameProcessCall.
+Without this it is determined with `which` from the GameProcessCall.

 ### [ game_binpath GameBinaryPath ]